JuliusStoll/Website-v2/content/en/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Applied Microeconomics
+  - course: PhD in Economics
     institution: Hertie School
     year: current
   - course: MSc in Behavioural Economics